Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/approvals/index.md

 ## Step 1.
 Set the URI parameter for the order to be approved.

-This endpoint requires a URI parameter to identify the order you wish to approve.
-Therefore, the order ID must be injected into the URI when calling this endpoint.
+This resource requires a URI parameter to identify the order you wish to approve.
+Therefore, the order ID must be injected into the URI when calling this resource.
 For example, if the order ID is **123456**:

 ```
 	/orders/123456/approval